POLITICAL SCIENCE

 Academic Honesty Statement: Please see Academic

-Honesty Statement/Student Handbook/Texas State University San Marcos
+Statement/Student Handbook/Texas State University San

 http://davinci.mrp.swt.edu/mrp/publications/studenthandbook/academicprocedures.html#academic

-See end of this syllabus
+See end of

 for excerpts from the Academic Honesty Statement.